Memorial University of Newfoundland: Expansion

-In 1959 Memorial pioneered the Extension Service as a model for field education and community development.
+In 1959, Memorial pioneered the Extension Service as a model for field education and community development.

-In 1961, enrolment having increased to 1400, Memorial moved from Parade Street to its present location on Elizabeth Avenue (Main Campus).
+In 1961, enrolment increased to 1400, and Memorial moved from Parade Street to its present location on Elizabeth Avenue (St. John's Campus).

 On 8 March 1965, the government of Newfoundland announced free tuition for first-year students enrolled at Memorial University in St. John's.

 The Faculty of Medicine of Memorial University of Newfoundland was established in 1967, and the first students were admitted in 1969.
-It admits approximately 80 students into the M.D. program each year, and also offers MSc and PhD programs.
+It admits approximately 80 students into the M.D. program each year and also offers MSc and PhD programs.

 Memorial maintains a campus in Harlow, England which opened to students in 1969.
 This campus has been a popular location for internships in education, and now offers credit courses, work terms, and internships in a number of areas.
 The campus accommodates approximately 50 students.

 Memorial established the Institut Frecker in St. Pierre in 1973, to offer one-semester French immersion programs.
-It was housed in a building provided by the archdiocese of St. Pierre until 2000.
-Now known as the Program Frecker, it is currently run from the FrancoForum, a language teaching facility owned by the government of St. Pierre.
+It was housed in a building provided by the Archdiocese of St. Pierre until 2000.
+Now known as the Program Frecker, it is run from the FrancoForum, a language teaching facility owned by the government of St. Pierre.
 The program is partially supported by the governments of Canada and Newfoundland and Labrador.

-In September 1975 a campus was opened in Corner Brook; it was first renamed Sir Wilfred Grenfell College in 1979 and renamed again in 2010 as Grenfell Campus, Memorial University of Newfoundland.
-Currently, 1300 students attend Grenfell, which offers full degree programs in several disciplines, including Fine Arts, and partial programs, which can be completed at the main campus, in many other subjects.
+In September 1975, a campus was opened in Corner Brook; it was first renamed Sir Wilfred Grenfell College in 1979 and renamed again in 2010 as Grenfell Campus, Memorial University of Newfoundland.
+1300 students attend Grenfell, which offers full degree programs in several disciplines and partial programs in many other subjects which can be completed at the St. John's campus.

 In 1977, the Memorial University of Newfoundland Educational Television Centre implemented the Telemedicine project.

 In 1992, the Institute of Fisheries and Marine Technology in St. John's became affiliated with Memorial University as the Fisheries and Marine Institute of Memorial University of Newfoundland.
-Today it is named the Marine Institute of Memorial University of Newfoundland.
-It offers both degree and non-degree programs with a high place in international ranking systems.
+Today, it is named the Marine Institute of Memorial University of Newfoundland.
+It offers both degree and non-degree programs.

+In the early 1990s, open-source collaboration between the Department of Computer Science and the Department of Computing and Communications produced the LabNet system, which today remains the underlying network of computers at Memorial (particularly in the Library Commons).